How do I submit my FSA claims for reimbursement?

 Why can't I see my healthcare FSA benefit card substantiation requests on dmba.com?

-The healthcare FSA benefit card is administered through a third-party MasterCard system, which means DMBA is not able to link the documentation requests to its website.
+The healthcare FSA benefit card is administered through a third-party MasterCard system.
 To access this information, visit my.wexhealthcard.com.

 How do I find contracted providers?

 DMBA maintains a list of contracted providers on our website.
 You can search by name, specialty, or location.
-Log in to www.dmba.com.
-Navigate to Find a Provider in the menu bar at the top of the page.
-Select the type of provider and appropriate plan based on your plan.
+Navigate to Find a Provider and select the correct link depending on the type of provider, your location, and your plan.
+Please verify that your chosen provider is contracted for your plan by selecting the provider’s name to see accepted plans.

 What is an Explanation of Benefits (EOB)?